finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

 or not.

-The combination of these terms allows a wide variety of eligible collateral types to be represented and structure can be used to identify individual collateral types or a group of collateral assets for inclusion in specifying eligible collateral schedule details.
+The combination of these terms allows a wide variety of eligible collateral types to be represented and a structure can be used to identify individual collateral types or a group of collateral assets for inclusion in specifying eligible collateral schedule details.